 Pupils should try to be in the playground by 8.45 am.
 The register will be taken by 8.55am.
 If your child arrives after the school bell, please ensure your child enters the school via the school office entrance.
 A member of the office team will sign your child in at the office hatch and book a hot meal if one is required.
 Your child will then be accompanied through the reception area to their classroom.

-If your child is ill, you should contact the school office on the first day of absence before 09.30 am by leaving a message on the Absence Line: 01453 883273 (Option 1).
+If your child is ill, you should contact the school office on the first day of absence before 09.00 am by email email@example.com or 01453 883273 and speak to a member of the school office.
 If your child is off for a number of days, please keep us informed of their progress.
-We will also require a letter confirming the reason for their absence, upon their return.
+If your child has been absent from school the week before and is still unwell on Monday, please inform the school office.
 If you inform the class teacher about an absence in person or in writing, please also inform the school office.
 If a child has a persistent medical condition then a Medical Action Plan can be set up to support the family.

 Sickness & Diarrhoea: 48 Hour Policy

 If your child is suffering with sickness or diarrhoea, please ensure they are

 kept off school for a full 48 hours after the last bout of illness.

 If attendance drops below 95%, then absence begins to have a significant impact on achievement.
 Catching up after absence can be difficult – this period can last as long as the absence itself.
 95% attendance means around 10 days out of school in a year.
 90% attendance means:

 - ½ day absent each week

 - ½ year absent over 5 school years